Dateline: Davis, CA. COVID-19 “shelter-in-place” quarantine, March 18 through…?, 2020

 Once I’ve mentally assigned a tier, the first thing I do with a playlist is put in all my absolute favorites by that artist, the no-brainer songs.
 Depending on the artist, that’s about 15-25 tracks, and that’s where a lot of regular, sane people would call their playlist complete.
 But I like long playlists that reflect an artist’s whole story.
 A grand summary, if you will.
 And finding the perfect picture to accompany the playlist sometimes takes me more time that it really should.

 Next, I go through all of their studio albums track-by-track and see if there’s any lesser-known classics or something buried halfway through side two I may have never considered.
 (Admittedly, not all tracks are listened to start-to-finish.)
+I try to include something from every album in an artist’s catalog.
+Remember, these are artists I really like, so even their worst album has at least one moment worth preserving as far as I’m concerned.

 Then I consider rarities, B-sides, outtakes, “bonus tracks” and the like to see if there’s any mineable ore there, or if a live or “alternate take” surpasses the original to my ears, in which case I’ll sub it in for the official album version.
 This doesn’t happen often.